raymec/Convolutional-Neural-Network-Handwritten-Image-Classifier/README.md

-# CNN
-Convolutional Neural Network using EMNIST and Binary Alphadigits dataset
+# Convolutional Neural Network using EMNIST and Binary Alphadigits dataset

 Techniques used for fine-tuning: